erancha/Chatty/README.md

 - WebSocket API
 - TypeScript

-## 3. Data Flow

-1. User interacts with the React-based frontend hosted on CloudFront from S3
-2. Frontend makes API calls to AWS API Gateway
-3. API Gateway authenticates users with Cognito and triggers appropriate Lambda functions
-4. Lambda functions interact with:
-   - Elasticache to manage connection ids of other active users
-   - SQS to send messages to connected users thru WebSocket API gateway

-## 4. Security Considerations
+## 3. Security Considerations

-- All data in transit is encrypted using **HTTPS**
+- Data in transit is encrypted with **HTTPS**
-- User authentication is handled by AWS Cognito, with **Google** federated authentication
+- User authentication via AWS Cognito with **Google** integration
-- Lambda functions and Elasticache deployed into a **private subnet**
+- Lambda functions and Elasticache are in a **private subnet**
-- Least privilege principle applied to IAM roles
+- IAM roles follow the least privilege principle

-## 5. Deployment
+## 4. Deployment

-- AWS SAM (Serverless Application Model) is used for deployment
+- Uses AWS SAM (Serverless Application Model) for deployment
-- CloudFormation templates define the infrastructure as code
+- Infrastructure is defined with CloudFormation templates
-- Single command deployment using `sam build` and `sam deploy`
+- Deploy with a single command: `sam build` and `sam deploy`
-- The application is currently accessible online at https://d2gp7j2s0byyu1.cloudfront.net.
+- The application is available online at https://d2gp7j2s0byyu1.cloudfront.net.

-## 6. Scalability & Performance
+## 5. Scalability & Performance

-- Serverless architecture allows automatic scaling
+- Serverless architecture enables automatic scaling
-- CloudFront ensures low-latency content delivery
+- CloudFront provides low-latency content delivery

-## 7. Monitoring & Logging
+## 6. Monitoring & Logging

-- AWS CloudWatch for monitoring and logging
+- Monitoring and logging via AWS CloudWatch

-## 8. Cost Optimization
+## 7. Cost Optimization

-- Pay-per-use model with serverless components
+- Pay-per-use model for serverless components
-- Elasticache and VPC resources incur hourly costs
+- Elasticache and VPC resources have hourly costs